PicusZeus/modern-greek-inflexion/docs.rst

 >>> from modern_greek_inflexion import adverb

-Adverbs that are created by adjectives are created catered for in adjective module. here should be directed all other adverbs.
-Method used to give all forms is as always

 Adverbs that are created by adjectives are catered for in adjective module. here should be directed all other adverbs.
-Method used to give all forms is as always ``create_all``, but most of the time it will be only the given adverb itself.
+Method that is used to give all forms is as always ``create_all``, but most of the time it will be only the given adverb itself.

 >>> adverb.create_all('ποτέ')
 {'adv': {'ποτέ'}}

-In few cases when adverb forms comparatives or even superlatives
+In few cases when adverb forms comparatives or even superlatives, you will find them under the keys "comp", 'superl', and there are structured the same way as in the case of adjectives.

 >>> adverb.create_all('κάτω')['comp']['sg']['fem']['gen']
 {'κατώτερης'}